How does Colorado state income tax and unemployment insurance work in 2026?

 The same $120,000 offer to Hannah, recut for California, carries roughly $9,200 in state tax at the 9.3 percent marginal bracket.
 New York lands somewhere between.
 Colorado is one of the simplest US states to model offer letters for on the income-tax dimension.

 Advocacy groups have proposed both a graduated income tax and further flat-rate cuts for the 2026 ballot.
 Neither has passed at the time of writing.
-Set offer-letter calculators to 4.40 percent for 2026 and run a quarterly check of the Secretary of State’s ballot filings.
-Teamed’s in-house payroll specialist watches Colorado ballot activity and surfaces any rate change before the first January payroll runs.
+Set offer-letter calculators to 4.40 percent for 2026 and run a quarterly check of the Colorado Secretary of State’s ballot filings.
+Teamed’s US employment specialists watch Colorado ballot activity and surface any rate change before the first January payroll runs.
+Use the Employer Cost Calculator to model the full Colorado cost before you make an offer.

 Flat rate means simple modelling.
 Gross wages, minus federal pre-tax deductions, times 4.40 percent.
 The complexity in Colorado payroll lives elsewhere, in FAMLI, the SUI wage base, and the city-by-city minimum wage map, not in income tax.

-FAMLI is the Family and Medical Leave Insurance programme, in force across Colorado since 1 January 2024.
+FAMLI is Colorado’s Family and Medical Leave Insurance programme, in force since 1 January 2024.
 The 2026 premium is 0.88 percent of wages, capped at the federal Social Security wage base of $184,500.

-Split is 0.44 percent employer and 0.44 percent employee for any employer with ten or more workers.
+Split is 0.44 percent employer and 0.44 percent employee for any employer with ten or more workers, counted across your whole payroll rather than just your Colorado team.
 Employers with nine or fewer are exempt from the employer share but still withhold and remit the employee 0.44 percent.
+Colorado’s paid-leave rules interact directly with the Colorado paid family and sick leave guide.

 Sienna runs operations for a 12-person company in Colorado Springs.
 Total FAMLI cost on a $120,000 earner is $1,056 for the year, $528 from the company, $528 withheld from the employee’s paycheque.
 On a 12-person payroll at an average $85,000, the employer share is roughly $4,488 a year.
 Most multi-state payroll systems do not surface this line until the first My FAMLI+ Employer reconciliation, two quarters in.